gbmitchell/math4610/HW1/problem_4.md

 OpenMP is an application programming interface (API) that supports parallel programming in C language on platforms such as Windows and Linux.
 This solution shows how to use a simple C program with openMP to start multiple threads and report back which thread is printing and the total number of threads running.
-Parallel programing better use of a machines available resources and is important for use in problems that require speed with large volumes of calculation.
+Parallel programing makes better use of a machines available resources and is important for use in problems that require speed with large volumes of calculation.

+**Implementation/Code:** The following is the code for openMP.c

     #include <stdio.h>
-    #include <math.h>

     int main() {

-        // create and initialize arguments
+        // create and initialize variables
-        float seps = 1.0;
-        int ipow = 0;
+        int i = 0, id = 0, nthrds = 0;

-        // call smaceps function passing arguments by reference smaceps(&seps, &ipow);

-        // print the resulting values to the console printf("\n%d\t%.8e", ipow, seps);

-        // keeps the console open until a key is pressed getch();
+        // begin parallel threads
+        #pragma omp parallel private(id)
+        {
+            id = omp_get_thread_num();
+            printf("hellow world from thread %d\n", id);

+            // each thread executes and waits at the barrier, when all
+            // threads arrive at the barrier then each one continues.
+            // if statement allows only thread 0 to print nthrds.
+        #pragma omp barrier
+            if (id == 0) {
+                nthrds = omp_get_num_threads();
+                printf("There are %d threads!", nthrds);
+            }
+        }

+        printf("\n\n\n");
         return 0;
     }

 Output from the lines above: